project64/project64-wiki/Supported-ROMs.md

 ### ROMs that are not supported by the Project64 team:

-* Backup system BIOS/OS
+* Backup system BIOS/OS ROM images
-* Flash cart BIOS/OS
+* Flash cart BIOS/OS ROM images
 * ROMs meant for other emulators (although some may work)